redis/docs/content/develop/connect/clients/client-side-caching.md

 -   Any commands for
     [probabilistic data types]({{< relref "/develop/data-types/probabilistic" >}}).
-    These types are designed to be updated frequently, which means that caching them gives little or no benefit.
+    These types are designed to be updated frequently, which means that caching has little or no benefit.
 -   Non-deterministic commands such as [`HGETALL`]({{< relref "/commands/hgetall" >}}),
     [`HSCAN`]({{< relref "/commands/hscan" >}}),
     and [`ZRANDMEMBER`]({{< relref "/commands/zrandmember" >}}).
 By design, these commands